2 VIP Day Luxor Short Break Including Hot Air Balloon

 Madinet Habu

-The Mortuary Temple of Ramesses III at Medinet Habu was an important New Kingdom period temple structure in the West Bank of Luxor in Egypt.
+The Mortuary Temple of Ramesses III at Madinat Habu was an important New Kingdom period temple structure in the West Bank of Luxor in Egypt.

 Colossi of Memnon